 As one gardener said, "When it's pouring rain and blowing outside, I love to go into my hoophouse to see all my vegetables standing tall, pretty and protected."

-he Seasonal High Tunnel Initiative.
+Where do these hoophouses come from?
+In a nutshell, they're part of a USDA program called the Seasonal High Tunnel Initiative.
 This is a "voluntary program that provides financial and technical assistance to agricultural producers.
 The goal of the initiative is to assist producers to extend the growing season for high value crops in an environmentally safe manner."

 For basic information about the program, visit the 2013 EQIP Seasonal High Tunnel Initiative page or contact Craig Sanders in Homer at 907-235-8177, ext 107.